Normal Puberty and Development

 Etiologies of peripheral precocious puberty

 In contrast, peripheral precocious puberty, a GnRH-independent condition, occurs from a surge of sex steroids without hypothalamic-pituitary-gonadal activation.
-GnRH, FSH and LH values tend to be suppressed or consistent with prepubertal values.
+GnRH, FSH, and LH values tend to be suppressed or consistent with prepubertal values.
 Sex steroids tend to be high or consistent with pubertal concentrations.
-The child may not undergo the normal sequence of puberty.
+The child may not undergo the typical sequence of puberty.

-The most common cause of peripheral precocious puberty is McCune-Albright syndrome, and it is more often found in females than males.
+McCune-Albright syndrome is the most common cause of peripheral precocious puberty.
+It occurs more frequently in females than in males.
 This syndrome is characterized by bone malformations, café au lait spots, and ovarian hyperfunction, resulting in episodic estrogen secretion.
 It may also be accompanied by hyperthyroidism or acromegaly.
 Girls with McCune-Albright syndrome complete puberty rapidly, with menarche occurring only a few months after breast development.

 Adrenal adenomas and carcinomas may also secrete androgens or estrogens, leading to precocious puberty.
 Any hCG-secreting tumor, such as a dysgerminoma, stimulates the secretion of LH and, subsequently, testosterone in males.

 One genetic cause of precocious puberty is GnRH-independent sexual precocity.
-Males may have this X-linked dominant disorder that causes premature Leydig cell maturation, resulting in high levels of testosterone.
-Other conditions that cause peripheral preocoius puberty are ovarian cysts, congenital adrenal hyperplasia and exogenous steroid exposure.
+Males may have this X-linked dominant disorder that causes premature Leydig cell maturation, resulting in high testosterone levels.
+Other conditions that cause peripheral precocious puberty are ovarian cysts, congenital adrenal hyperplasia, and exogenous steroid exposure.

 Clinical evaluation of precocious puberty

-Finally, investigate if the child has had any exogenous exposure to sex steroids.
-A thorough physical examination should include Tanner staging, analysis of the growth chart to determine if they had a recent increase in growth velocity, a skin examination for café au lait spots, and a neurological examination.
+Finally, investigate whether the child has had any exogenous exposure to sex steroids.
+A thorough physical examination should include Tanner staging, analysis of the growth chart to determine if there was a recent increase in growth velocity, a skin examination for café au lait spots, and a neurological exam.

-In addition, clinicians should look for the effects of estrogens, such as breast development and menarche, and testosterone, such as deepening of the voice, enlarged testes and virilization in girls.
+Also, clinicians should look for the effects of estrogens, such as breast development, menarche and virilization in females, and testosterone, such as deepening of the voice and enlarged testes in males.

 Laboratory studies for precocious puberty

-Before puberty, GnRH primarily stimulates FSH, but, after puberty, LH is predominately secreted in response to GnRH.
-After the GnRH is injected, the LH and FSH levels will determine if the hypothalamus-pituitary-gonadal axis is operating on a pre-pubertal or pubertal system.
+Before puberty, GnRH primarily stimulates FSH, but after puberty, it stimulates LH.
+After the GnRH is injected, the LH and FSH levels will indicate whether the hypothalamus-pituitary-gonadal axis is operating on a pre-pubertal or pubertal system.

 Treatment of precocious puberty

-Treatment depends on the cause of the precocious puberty.
-All malignancies should be treated with the appropriate surgical, chemo- and radiotherapy.
+Treatment depends on the cause of precocious puberty.
+All malignancies should be treated with appropriate surgical, chemo- and radiotherapy.
 Central, progressive precocious puberty can be treated with a continuous release of GnRH.
-The continuous release (instead of the physiologic pulsatile release of GnRH) will suppress LH and FSH secretion, shutting down the hypothalamic-pituitary-gonadal axis.
+The constant release (instead of the physiologic pulsatile release of GnRH) will suppress LH and FSH secretion, shutting down the hypothalamic-pituitary-gonadal axis.

-Continuous GnRH therapy causes modest gains in height, as compared to the predicted height, and its side effects include menopausal symptoms, increased fat mass, and decreased bone density.
+Continuous GnRH therapy causes modest gains in height, compared to predicted height.
+Its side effects include menopausal symptoms, increased fat mass, and decreased bone density.